ircdocs/modern-irc/_includes/modern-appendix.md

 Indicates that the `JOIN` command failed because the client has joined their maximum number of channels.
 The text used in the last param of this message may vary.

+### `ERR_NOORIGIN (409)`

+      ":No origin specified"

+Indicates a PING or PONG message missing the originator parameter which is required by deprecated IRC servers.
+This should not be used anymore.

 ### `ERR_UNKNOWNCOMMAND (421)`

       "<client> <command> :Unknown command"